Sever Zotta: Death

 He died in a Gulag prison in Orsk, in the south of the Urals, in October 1943.

 Awards and recognition

 Sever Zotta was decorated with the Order of the Star of Romania in the rank of cavalier.
 The Sever Zotta Romanian Institute of Genealogy and Heraldry in Iași bears his name, honoring his contribution to the development of these branches of historical science in Romania.
 By his name was called "Sever Zotta Street" in Iași.

 In the National Archives of Romania, the Iasi branch, there is a Sever Zotta Fund, with the extreme years 1502–1927.

-Appreciated by D. Onciul and N. Iorga for his outstanding scholarship in the field of genealogical studies, Sever Zotta entered the Romanian historiography as the genealogist par excellence.
-He has opened a road by which the nowadays genealogies of the Boerian families from Moldova are going.
+D. Onciul and N. Iorga have shown appreciation for his outstanding work in the field of genealogical studies.
+He is well regarded in Romanian historiography as an important genealogist.

 Publications

 Sever Zotta had a rich publishing activity in the field of historical research, in the such magazines such as The Archive, Ion Neculce, Literary Talks, The Event, The Romanian People, Opinion, The Archive Magazine, The Historical Magazine.

 Among his publications are the following: